UtahRails, Silver

 The Pittman Act of 1918 guaranteed high silver prices, at $1.00 per ounce, and extended the life of silver mining towns into the next decade.

-The Pittman Act authorized the U.S. government to melt down up to 350 million silver dollars to sell to Great Britain, and its colony of India.
+The Pittman Act was part of the recovery from World War I and authorized the U.S. government to melt down up to 350 million silver dollars to sell to Great Britain, and its colony of India.
 Crucially, it required the U.S. Mint to replace those coins by purchasing newly mined domestic silver at $1.00 per ounce.

-At the time, in 1918, the market price for silver was higher than $1.00, but the price varied widely on national and world markets, so the Act was essentially a massive subsidy.
+At the time in 1918, the market price for silver varied widely on national and world markets, above and below the $1 per ounce, so the Act was essentially a massive subsidy.
 It guaranteed a profitable price for the Utah mines, leading to a boom in the Tintic district and in Park City, keeping the industry afloat through the early 1920s.

 The Pittman Act expired on June 15, 1923, which in-turn affected the operations of the Tintic and Park City mines, which were shipping silver and lead, with varying amounts of gold and copper.
 As a result of the expiration of the Pitman Act, the price of silver in the United States collapsed from $1.29 before the Act, down to 65 cents by the end of 1923.